 Benefits of belly wrapping after pregnancy

-Postpartum belly wrapping (also referred to as belly binding), is a time-honored practice that provides essential support to a mother's healing body after childbirth.
-While many cultures have embraced belly wrapping for generations, its benefits extend far beyond tradition.
-Wrapping the abdomen postpartum offers structural support, helping to realign the spine, stabilize the core, and encourage the uterus to return to its pre-pregnancy size more efficiently.
-It also provides gentle compression, which can reduce swelling, promote circulation, and offer a sense of comfort during the recovery process.
-It feels like you are receiving a warm hug!
+Wrapping the abdomen postpartum offers structural support, helping to stabilize the core and encourage the uterus to return to its pre-pregnancy size more efficiently.
+It also provides gentle compression, which can reduce swelling and offer comfort and stability during the early healing process, when everything feels like it is floating and slushing around your belly!
+Belly-binding with a soft organic material feels like you are receiving a warm hug :).

 Beyond immediate postpartum healing, belly wrapping plays a crucial role in long-term pelvic health.
 By providing gentle yet consistent support to the abdominal and pelvic muscles, wrapping helps prevent organ prolapse—a condition where pelvic organs such as the bladder, uterus, or rectum can shift downward due to weakened pelvic muscles.
 This additional support can also reduce the likelihood of diastasis recti (separation of the abdominal muscles), back pain, and other postpartum-related discomforts that may arise months or even years after childbirth.